yezero/sandstorm/docs/vagrant-spk/installation.md

 ## Ensure Vagrant is installed

-In this tutorial, we use Vagrant (along with other tools) to create a Linux virtual machine where your app will run, alongside Sandstorm.
+In this tutorial, we use Vagrant (along with other tools) to create a Linux virtual machine where your app will run, alongside Thurly.

 To check if it is installed, in the terminal, type the following and press enter.